t: 0116 241 8331 e: firstname.lastname@example.org

 As such it empowers everyone (managers and non-managers alike) to take good care of themselves.
 It covers (a) the major diagnoses in mental illness, (b) the 4 bases you need to cover to maintain good mental health and help others do so; and (c) how the material covered meshes with your workplace.

-A half-day course, for managers and directors.
-We bring this course to you and train a group of 6-15 people
+A 2-day course, for managers and directors.
+We bring this course to you and train a group of 6-15 people.

 This course is for managers and directors and focuses on how to manage in a way that generates good mental health and wellbeing in the workplace, and doing so in a realistic way that works well for everybody.